prof-a86/claude-skills-stack/docs/SESSION_DEGRADATION.md

 ### Threshold Calibration Implication

 The 30%-50% zone thresholds appear well-calibrated for Pattern 1.
-For Pattern 2, the effective YELLOW threshold based on these observations is closer to **25-35%** — significantly earlier than the current model predicts.
+For Pattern 2, the effective YELLOW threshold based on these observations are closer to **25-35%** — significantly earlier than the current model predicts.
 This suggests the zone model may need pattern-specific thresholds in a future revision:

 - Pattern 1: 30% YELLOW / 50% RED (current thresholds — well calibrated)
 - Pattern 2: 25% YELLOW / 40% RED (empirically indicated — not yet implemented)